 What is Data Protection?
+2

-Who is Credit Union Plus?2
+Data Protection at Credit Union Plus 2

-Data Protection at Credit Union Plus2 •
+Who is Credit Union Plus?
+2

-Data Protection Officer
+Data Protection Officer 2

-How we collect your information
+How do we collect your personal information?
+3

 What information do we collect?
 3

-How do we use the information that we collect? ;
+How do we use the information that we collect?
+4

 What is the lawful basis to process your information?
-4 l·
+4

-What are our legal and regulatory obligations?4 ł
+What are our legal and regulatory obligations?
+5

-Credit searches and references 5
+Credit searches and references 6

-Consent 5
+Consent 6

-Direct marketing6 5
+Direct marketing 7

 Keeping your information safe and secure 7

-Sharing your information with third parties 7
+Sharing your information with third parties 8

-Transfers of personal information outside of the European Economic Area (EEA) 3
+Transfers of personal information outside of the European Economic Area (EEA) 9

-Your rights to your personal information 3
+Your rights to your personal information 10

-Access your personal information 9
+Access your personal information 10

-Updating your personal information 9
+Updating your personal information 11

-Removing your consent 9
+Removing your consent 11

-Restricting and objecting to processing your personal information 9
+Restricting and objecting to processing your personal information 11

-Deleting your personal information (your right to be forgotten)1 0
+Deleting your personal information (your right to be forgotten) 11

-Moving your personal information (your right to data portability)1 0
+Moving your personal information (your right to data portability) 12

-Right to lodge a complaint with a Supervisory Authority1 0
+Right to lodge a complaint with a Supervisory Authority 12

-Automated decision making1 0
+Automated decision making 12

-Updates to this notice1 .1
+Updates to this notice 13

-Glossary of terms used in this notice1 2
+Glossary of terms used in this notice

-Appendix 1 - Information collected1 5
+Appendix 1 - Information collected 17

-Appendix 21 .6
+Appendix 2 - Lawful basis, and how we use your information 18

-Appendix 31 .9
+Appendix 3 - Retention Period 21